-eer was an integral part of my childhood (I’m leaving out childhood diseases).
+eer was an integral part of my childhood.
 When I was five years old, my teenage brother taught me how to change a beer keg tap.
 Everyone gathered in the backyard, while I expertly pulled off the lever and stuck it onto a new barrel, barely shorter than me.

 I would soon come to enjoy the praise heaped on me by the high-school kids that came to our house to watch a small child tend bar.